rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/2-Sass-Setup.md

    }
 ```

 Now when we run `npm start`, it will run the app and bring our SCSS files into our App.css file.
+Try the following:
+1. Run `npm start`.
-Try changing the background color to green after running `npm start`.
+2. Change the background color to $green while running in the _body.scss file.

-### .gitignore
-Remove all CSS files from the source control by adding `src/**/*.css` to the bottom of your `.gitignore` file.
-It is generally a good practice to keep the build products outside of the source control.
+3. Check the browser to make sure the color changes.
+4. Check the App.css file and see that the background color is now green.

 * [3 - reactstrap Setup](3-reactstrap.md)